 Each member is invited to donate yearly to the Birthday Fund with $1 for every year being celebrated.
 100% of Birthday Fund gifts become grants to the community the following year.
-Grants are made twice a year.

 One of the most significant grants in recent years went to renovate the Children’s Sunday School and gathering spaces in the Education wing of the church.
 Looking outward, our church joined other faith communities in helping build the Cottages at Hickory Crossing, transitional housing built for the special needs of the chronically homeless.